@ARDISFOXXART

 From the neck up.
-Great for D&D Beyond icons, TTRPG token art and profile pics.
+Great for tokens, profile pics and stickers.
 All other tiers come with a portrait crop on request.

 From the chest up.
 The intimacy of a head shot, with a hint of your character's style to boot.

-From the waist up.
+From the ass up.
 My most popular tier.
 Perfect for showing off your character on a budget.

 Character Sketch